Recollections Part 6 - Sailing With the Stars - The Pleasures and Benefits of One Design Racing

 For many of us, when we dream of learning to sail, we envision ourselves behind the wheel of a luxury sailing yacht, carelessly cruising to the far side of the world – perhaps beyond even our wildest and most distant horizons.
 Then we wake up!
 The good news is that through one-design and local club racing, many of our sailing dreams can be realized right within the confines of our everyday lives.
 An aspiring sailor, even on a budget, can actually launch his or her sailing dream by becoming active in one of the many one-design fleets easily accessed throughout the Chesapeake Bay region.
 By becoming involved in a well-organized class association, a beginner can readily find a boat, crew, spare parts and best of all, a camaraderie that will lead to the most important aspect of making any sailing dream come true – experience.

 Riverton Yacht Club on the Delaware River in New Jersey is one of the oldest yacht clubs in the country and some of the best-known sailors in the world have raced there.
 Legendary names such as Lippincott, MacCausland, Menkart, Wright, and Martin, are just a few whose achievements are forever etched into the many perpetual trophies that the club has awarded through the years.
-Still a dreamer myself during the early 1980s, I began to take an interest in the Star Class, having seen a few regattas at Riverton Yacht Club.
+Still a dreamer myself, I began to take an interest in the Star Class, having seen a few regattas at Riverton Yacht Club.
 To me, the Star is “king of the keelboats” with its huge, deck-sweeping mainsail, a plethora of multi-colored lines and controls and perhaps the fastest looking hull design in existence.
 Watching the skippers and crews of the West Jersey Star Fleet inspired me and before I knew it, I had a boat of my own - quickly learning how easy it is to finish in last place!
 I soon began to make new friends with the hope of sharpening my skills and gaining confidence.

 Most one-design fleets are eager to introduce new members to the sport and the top sailors are usually enthusiastic to mentor novice sailors and share their knowledge with them.
 Moreover, many fleets award a trophy to the novice competitors as a way of encouraging them to stay in the game.
 The social aspects of club racing and one-design sailing are at least as rewarding as the sailing itself.
 One does not need to be a champion to be a part of the fraternity, but by hanging out with the experts, one can learn much more than is possible by simply taking sailing lessons.